-Offered every other year.
+Physics Offered every other year

-In this course you will study motion and energy, forces, electricity, magnetism, light, and nuclear physics.
+1 year-1 credit Final: state exam Prerequisite: Algebra II In this course you will study motion and energy, forces, electricity, magnetism, light, and nuclear physics.
 There is a considerable amount of mathematical content.
 In addition to this class, two laboratory periods each cycle is required.
-Grades 11-12
+Grades 11 -12